Resource-Aware Quantum Programming with General Recursion and Quantum Control: Introduction

-\item \textit{General recursion} specifies whether the language includes unbounded recursion.
-The ability to handle this type of recursion is necessary for a resource analysis to be relevant (\ie, non trivial as in the case of strong normalizing languages).
-The language $\qunity$~\cite{voichick2023Qunity} is hybrid and features a compilation algorithm to quantum circuits.
-However it is terminating and hence does not support general recursion. $\dplz$~\cite{DLPZ25} is another hybrid language, inspired from $\spm$, with an adequate denotational semantics.
-However, $\dplz$ supports neither general inductive types (with the exception of natural numbers), nor general recursion.
-Note that this categorization does not distinguish between languages that have classical recursion and those that have quantum recursion, such as $\qugcl$~\cite{ying2024foundations}.

-\item Finally, \textit{Resource-aware} highlights if the language is designed towards resource analysis.
-This is the case of $\lang$ as well as $\foq$~\cite{hainryProgrammingLanguageCharacterizing2023,HPS25}, which characterizes, under restrictions, quantum polynomial time as well as quantum polylogarithmic time~\cite{ferrari2025quantumprogrammingpolylogarithmictime}.
-However $\lang$ has a greater expressive power than $\foq$ as it is not restricted to unitary operators.
-Moreover, all standard classical datatypes can be expressed in $\lang$ whereas $\texttt{FOQ}$ is restricted to lists of qubits. \end{itemize}
+\textbf{Related works. } In Table~\ref{tab:related}, we provide a non-exhaustive comparison between the main families of hybrid quantum languages which treat classical data as first-class citizen.
+Towards that end, we consider the three following criteria. \begin{itemize} \item \textit{Resource-aware} highlights if the language is designed towards resource analysis, that is, allows to characterize well-known complex classes of quantum computational models.
+This is the case of $\foq$~\cite{HPS23,HPS25}, which characterizes, under restrictions, quantum polynomial time and quantum polylogarithmic time~\cite{FHPS25}.
+However, $\hyrql$ has a greater expressive power than $\foq$ as it is not restricted to unitary operators.
+Moreover, all standard inductive datatypes can be expressed in $\hyrql$, whereas $\texttt{FOQ}$ is restricted to lists of qubits.

+\item \textit{General recursion} specifies whether the language includes unbounded recursion on classical data.
+The ability to handle this type of recursion is necessary for a resource analysis to be relevant (\ie not trivial as in the case of strong normalizing languages).

+\item \textit{Higher-order} denotes the ability of the language to feature general higher-order terms, i.e., functions taking functions as input.
+While some languages of Table~\ref{tab:related} have syntactic constructs to do so, most of them are restricted to first-order calls. \end{itemize}